 The Public Interest Fellow Program is the pro bono and community service program for Baylor Law Students.
 It is designed to encourage and equip students to make pro bono work a priority now while managing a heavy course load, developing a desire to continue that work throughout their lifetime of practice.
 The program connects students with opportunities to serve and exposes them to the needs of the Waco community and beyond.
-For more information, please visit: Baylor Law School's Pro Bono and Public Service Program (https://www.baylor.edu/law/?id=934129).
+For more information, please visit Baylor Law Pro Bono Program (https://law.baylor.edu/why-baylor-law/pro-bono/).